 Credit Unions or Banks

 Another option is to go to your local bank or credit union.
 You’ll likely have to pay anywhere between $5 and $10 for the service, so it’s probably not the best option for a regular payment.
-However, for a one-time convenience, stopping by your bank or credit union might be worth it.
+However, for a one-time convenience, it might be worth it.

 Other stores like payday lenders and money transfer services may provide money orders, but you need to make sure they’re reliable in order to avoid getting scammed.